IRL2/nanover-docs/source/concepts/applications.rst

    is undefined behaviour.
 See `issue #98 in nanover-server-py
    <https://github.com/IRL2/nanover-server-py/issues/98>`_.

-The name is an arbitrary string meant to be displayed to the other users as a human-readable identifier.
-The color is also meant to be displayed to the other users.
-The color is provided as a list of RGBA values between 0 and 1.
+The name is an arbitrary string typically displayed as a name tag to the other users.
+The color, intended for distinguishing multiple avatars easily, is provided as a list of RGBA component values between 0 and 1.

-The expected components are the head and the two hands.
+The typical components are a head and two hands.
 An avatar can contain other components, but they may not be supported by other clients.
 Each component is a Struct with the following keys:

 * ``name``, the predefined name of the component.
 The supported names are "headset", "hand.right", and "hand.left".